lincolnep/xcode_tools/README.md

 If no arguments are provided, the default behaviour is to download the Command Line Tools and SDK (if available) for the release of macOS the script is run on.

+*Note*
+The `-c`, `--catalog` argument is pretty much pointless as the packages are all (based on checking out the merged 10.14 through Leopard catalogs) pulling from the same URL's.
+Don't panic if `-c`, `--catalog` `beta|customerseed|developerseed` catalogs returns no results.

 ## Why not just run  `xcode-select --install` ??
 Because any opportunity to avoid pesky GUI dialog boxes is one worth taking!